openharmony/connectivity_connectivity_cangjie_wrapper/README.md

 ### Wifi api

-WLAN-related api provide users with WLAN basic functions, peer-to-peer (P2P) functions, and corresponding services such as WLAN message notifications, so that applications can be interconnected with other devices through WLAN.

-#### P2P mode
+WLAN-related api provide users with P2P functions

 The P2P mode is also called Wi-Fi Direct, which allows two devices to establish a direct Wi-Fi connection without an intermediary wireless access point (AP).
 It can set up a TCP/IP connection between two STAs without an AP.
 Of the two STAs, one is called the group owner (GO), which serves as a traditional AP. the other is called a group client (GC), which connects to the GO like an AP.

 For details, see [wifi API](https://gitcode.com/openharmony-sig/arkcompiler_cangjie_ark_interop/blob/master/doc/API_Reference/source_en/apis/ConnectivityKit/cj-apis-wifi_manager.md)。

+For relevant guidance, please refer to [WLAN Development Guide](https://gitcode.com/openharmony-sig/arkcompiler_cangjie_ark_interop/blob/master/doc/Dev_Guide/source_en/connectivity/wifi/cj-wifi-development-guide.md)

 ## Constraints

-Compared with the API capabilities provided by ArkTS, Bluetooth interfaces do not yet provide Bluetooth socket, hid, pan, pbap, map Profile related functions.
+Compared with the API capabilities provided by ArkTS, the following functions are not supported:

+- Bluetooth services do not yet provide Bluetooth socket, hid, pan, pbap, map Profile related functions.
-Compared with the API capabilities provided by ArkTS, Wifi interfaces do not yet provide STA mode and AP mode related functions.
+- Wifi services do not yet provide STA mode and AP mode related functions.

 ## Code Contribution